-This post is about making small, subtle swaps to several Thanksgiving favorites that keep things a bit little lighter without anyone even noticing the changes!
+This post is about making small, subtle changes to favorite Thanksgiving recipes to keep things a bit little lighter without anyone even noticing!

 Mixing in some sweet potato adds an extra boost of fiber, vitamin A and antioxidants.
 The sweet potatoes also make for a pretty mild orange tint to the mashed potatoes that makes this dish very fall-appropriate. :)

-Here's my recipe for lighter mashed potatoes that uses these tips plus one more trick that reduces that fat without getting rid of the butter!
+Here's my recipe for lighter mashed potatoes that uses these tips plus one more trick that reduces that fat without losing that buttery flavor!

 Stuffing: Everyone has their family-favorite stuffing recipe, but generally you can reduce the butter/fat by half and add extra chicken broth as a substitute.
 Then portion it out into a muffin pan (1/2 cup each) before baking so everyone gets a perfect portion of stuffing instead of taking a heaping portion that's too big.